How Much Does It Cost to Rent a Commercial Kitchen?

 Shared kitchen spaces may be commercial-grade, depending on the kitchen’s equipment and setup.
 Any type of operation from small pop-up restaurants or full-service catering operations can use group kitchens if they like, they just have to know how to find them and join their services.

-Most shared commercial kitchens operate on time slots — which are typically for either ongoing or single-use.
+Most shared commercial kitchens operate on time slots, which are typically for either ongoing or single-use.
 These commissary kitchens are a wonderful option for those who need the occasional space and don’t want to spend too much money.

 Private kitchens

 But are shared kitchens the same as private kitchens?
 While both shared kitchens and private kitchens can exist within a commercial kitchen facility, they are different.
-Private kitchens allow you more flexibility but will cost you more since they provide you with private access.
+Private kitchens allow you more flexibility but will cost you more since they give you with private access.
 Shared kitchens are less flexible since you have to claim unused time slots, which may conflict with your event needs.

-We’ll get into your question, “How much does it cost to rent a commercial kitchen?” a bit later in the article.
+With that in mind, we’ll get into your question, “How much does it cost to rent a commercial kitchen?” a bit later in the article.
 Next, we’ll explain how to rent a commercial kitchen in the first place.

 Cooking for the business set?
 Then you need to see our 11 professional corporate dinner ideas!